nivagator/nivagator.github.io/README.md

-# nivagator.github.io
+# This is the source for my blog
-Source for my personal blog
+Creating a placeholder now.
+I'll eventually build it out using Jekyll.